xebia/ai-toolbox/src/content/en/docs/Creating Photorealistic Images/_index.md

 ### Step 3: Give the prompt to Midjourney

+To get started with Midjourney, [start here][5].
+Currently, Midjourney is only accessible through Discord.
 Copy the prompt, and prefix it with `/imagine`.
 Paste this into Midjourney on Discord and it will generate options for you.
 Here's the result:
 ![duckies][4]